danvk/literate-ts/README.md

   </dd>
   <dt>verifier:done-with-file</dt>
   <dd>
     Stop verifying any code samples until the end of this file.
 Useful if you have some unstructured comments at the end of a file that happen to contain code samples.
+This will be reset by the next `verifier:reset` directive or by the next top-level header (header level 1–3).
   </dd>
 </dl>